jabend/irule-tester/README.md

 selections.
 This enables irule-tester to identify which pool was used to serve the content for a requested URL

+	when HTTP_REQUEST {
+		set holder [HTTP::uri]
+	}

 	when HTTP_RESPONSE {

 		# Insert LastSelectedPool cookie with the value of the selected pool to
 		# enable automated testing to identify if the LB made the expected decision
 		HTTP::cookie insert name "LastSelectedPool" value [LB::server pool]

+		# Insert LastURI cookie with the value of [HTTP::uri] to
+		# enable automated testing to identify if the LB made the expected rewrite.
+		HTTP::cookie insert name "LastURI" value $holder
 	}

 ## Author